Powerful Hurricane Irma Bears Down On Caribbean Islands

 Four other storms have had winds as strong in the overall Atlantic region but they were in the Caribbean Sea or the Gulf of Mexico, which are usually home to warmer waters that fuel cyclones.
 Hurricane Allen hit 190 mph in 1980, while 2005's Wilma, 1988's Gilbert and a 1935 great Florida Key storm all had 185 mph winds.

-The storm's eye was expected to pass about 50 miles (80 kilometres) from Puerto Rico late Wednesday.
-Hurricane-force winds extended outward up to 60 miles (95 kilometres) from Irma's centre and tropical storm-force winds extended outward up to 175 miles (280 kilometres).
+The storm's eye was expected to pass about 50 miles (80 kilometers) from Puerto Rico late Wednesday.
+Hurricane-force winds extended outward up to 60 miles (95 kilometers) from Irma's center and tropical storm-force winds extended outward up to 175 miles (280 kilometers).

 Advertisement